 Where, during the coverage period, facts and circumstances indicate that a group of insurance contracts is onerous, the Company recognises a loss in profit or loss for the net outflow, resulting in the carrying amount of the liability for the group being equal to the fulfilment cash flows.
 A loss component is established by the Company for the liability for remaining coverage for such onerous group depicting the losses recognised.
-For additional disclosures on the loss component, please refer to Note 4.1.13.
+For additional disclosures on the loss component, please see Note 4.4.13.

-Insurance acquisition cash flows are allocated on a straight-line basis as a portion of premium to profit or loss.
+Insurance acquisition cash flows are allocated on a straight-line basis as a portion of premium to profit or